Freddie Mercury’s closest friend Mary Austin throws doubt on ‘secret child’ claims

-Freddie Mercury’s closest friend Mary Austin throws doubt on ‘secret child’ claims as ‘B’ speaks out for first time
+Freddie Mercury’s closest friend throws doubt on ‘secret child’ claims as woman speaks out for first time

 Freddie Mercury’s former girlfriend and closest friend, Mary Austin, has shared her scepticism over a woman claiming to be the singer’s secret daughter, who has spoken publicly for the first time ahead of the release of a book about her story.